digipres/publications/ipres/ipres-2019/papers/early-exit-strategies-in-digital-preservation.md

   enacted in response to the closure of a distributed data preservation initiative and stress the importance of a prior “plan B” to digital preservation plans.
 creators:
-- Chang, Benn
+- Benn Chang
-- Esteva, Maria
+- Maria Esteva
-- Adair, Ashley
+- Ashley Adair
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1081724/download
 grand_parent: iPRES